 If you’re in your 50+ years, don’t wait until you have to move, to start thinking about when and where you might want to move when the time is right.

 Look ahead at the next 5 years and consider what’s the likely scenario for the next 1, 2, 3, 4 & 5 years, given your current age, health, retirement status, and family situation.
 Consider all your housing options before choosing your next home.
-Apartments, condominiums, and 1-story homes r bungalows are a popular choice for older adults who may be beginning to find stairs a bit difficult and are looking for their retirement dream home.
+Apartments, condominiums, and 1-story homes or bungalows are a popular choice for older adults who may be beginning to find stairs a bit difficult and are looking for their retirement dream home.